 - Follow the same rule for unsolicited phone calls – under no circumstances should you reveal any personal or financial information.

 - If you believe you have fallen for a scheme, contact your bank or credit card provider immediately.

 Remember, fraudsters take advantage of a sense of panic among their victims that they have to take action immediately.
-Anyone (other than a legitimate government or medical official) who tries to pressure you into making a decision, especially a financial one, may be trying to scam you.
+Anyone (other than a legitimate government or medical official) who tries to pressure you to make a decision, especially a financial one, may try to scam you.
 Keep a cool head, do your research, and don’t panic.
 Businesses are not immune to such frauds, either.
-If you think your business has fallen prey to a scam, contact CRI Group immediately.
+If you think your business has fallen prey to a scam, contact CRI® Group immediately.
 Our investigators are standing by to help prevent and detect such schemes.